 Apart from architectural designs flourishing with respect to housing and commercial buildings, architecture also saw a boom with respect to other forms of infrastructure such as canals, tunnels, bridges and the likes.

 The Industrial Revolution brought about a number of changes in the way architecture was perceived post 18th century.
-Architectural design took a huge turn and all for the better.
+Architectural design took a major turn.
 Access to better resources, more material, better techniques; all were contributing factors to architecture becoming a full-blown and still flourishing industry today.